einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 We can see that the closer to the 1st layer, the smaller is the update value, when the depth of DL gets big, we can hardly update the layers close to the 1st layer, which means we can not train the DL network.

-This is the always existed barrier for using deep network.
+This is the always existed barrier for using the deep network.

 The solutions for this problem are:

-ReLU：take a look at my blog [NN: one neuron](https://einsteinliu.github.io/machine%20learning/machine%20learning%20basic/NN1/)
+ReLU：take a look at my blog [NN: one neurone](https://einsteinliu.github.io/machine%20learning/machine%20learning%20basic/NN1/)

 LSTM：control the gradient